thetsGit/portfolio-master/README.md

 - Progress-bar-counter
 - AnimeJS

 ## How to enjoy
-You can enjoy my website by visiting this link => thetsgit.github.io/portfolio-master/
+You can enjoy this website via thetsgit.github.io/portfolio-master/

 ## Possible Improvements
-In the future, I would need to expand this website into multiple pages like blogs, work experiences and more likely, to redevelop it using modern stacks like React, Laravel and NextJS.
+In the future, I would need to expand this website into multiple pages like blogs, work experiences and alike, and more likely to redevelop it using modern stacks like React, Laravel and NextJS.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Completed
 I've completed this project in 23th April 2022